robwco/workshop-marketing/class.md

 You know you can help these companies, why does contacting them feel spammy?
 Worse, why don't they respond to your emails?

-One thing is for sure: you don't want to be that spammy guy.
+One thing is for sure: you don't want to be considered a spammer.
 You hate the thought of sending a bunch of shitty emails, crossing your fingers and hoping you'll hear back.

 But when you sit down to write it that's exactly what comes out.
 So you tense up.
+You overcompensate.
 A surge of ideas hit you.
 You want to encapsulate every bit of yourself in your email.

 Every word you write makes you feel less confident.
 Before you know it, you’ve re-written your email a hundred times and you're still not happy.
 Staring at a blank screen, you ask yourself: